Pruning Bacopa

 When to Prune Bacopa

-In the spring, pinch off the tips of each growing stem when new growth is emerging.
+In the spring, pinch off the tips of each stem when new growth is emerging.
 This encourages branching and will produce a fuller bacopa plant.

 hanging-basket-with-mixed-bacopa-planting.jpg